naclomi/recipes/penne_caprese.md

 2 - 28oz cans of peeled tomatoes
 1 and a half - 12oz boxes of pasta
-3 - Tubs of ciliegine mozzarella
+2 - Packages of ciliegine mozzarella
 2 - Small packages of basil (or one large package)
 Use the whole bulb of garlic instead of half

-(adapted from original recipe by lidia bastianich, bless her heart)
+(adapted from original recipe by lidia bastianich)